noFrontendSolutions/build-react-app-ssr/README.md

 npm run dev-ssr
 ```

-Use this mode if your app relies on data injections from the server-side.\
+This is the development mode for your whole application front-to-back all at once.
+It's particularly useful if your app relies on server-side data injections.
 Both frontend and backend (**src/ssr/client/index.tsx** and **src/ssr/server/server.tsx**) are compiled simultaneously, one with target **web**, one with target **node**.
 Both entry points are being watched and getting almost instantly recompiled on save once edited.\
-The command also opens the browser on **localhost:8082**.
-When clicking on refresh, the server (**src/ssr/server/server.tsx**) serves the edited frontend bundle, which includes the changes you've just made, plus the initial data that might have been fed into it.
+The command opens the browser on **localhost:8082**.
+When clicking on refresh, the server (**src/ssr/server/server.tsx**) serves the edited frontend bundle, which includes the changes you've just made, plus the initial data that might have been fed into it.\
+Note that this command creates temporary output, which lands in the **dist/ssr** folder, from where it also runs, as opposed to running from memory, which would be the case if using the standard client-dev mode.

 ### Build Scripts: